 Safety Technology Becomes Mainstream

-For example, adaptive headlights are being more commonly included standard on vehicles.
-Adaptive headlights use information like your steering wheel movement and speed to adjust the headlights in brightness.
+For example, adaptive headlights are being a more commonly included standard on vehicles.
+According to Nissan juke spare wheel review, adaptive headlights use information like your steering wheel movement and speed to adjust the headlights in brightness.

 Blind-spot monitoring helps ensure that nothing’s hidden from a driver’s view as they turn or switch lanes, and front crash prevention uses sensors to monitor the speed and distance between vehicles.

-Lane departure warning uses a camera and sensors placed near the rearview mirror of a vehicle to track the car’s position in their lane.
+Lane departure warning uses a camera and sensors placed near the rearview mirror of a vehicle to track the car’s position in its lane.

 At the Consumer Electronics Show, Mercedes unveiled its Vision AVTR.
 Probably not going to go mainstream anytime soon, but the technology inside this Avatar-inspired car is awe-inspiring, to say the least.